iHani/mobile-flashcards/README.md

 ### Demo

-Try the Mobile Flashcards App using [expo](https://expo.io) tool, and go to ``exp://su-zhh.haniyahya.mobile-flashcards.exp.direct:80``
+Check out the live demo by installing [expo](https://expo.io) tool, then and go to ``exp://su-zhh.haniyahya.mobile-flashcards.exp.direct:80`` in your browser.

 ## Getting Started
 Clone this repo